cimourdain/piteau/README.rst

     :alt: static-typing : mypy

-**Piteau** is an asynchronous chat application written in python for education purposes.
+**Piteau** is an asynchronous socket based chat application written in python for education purposes.

 Features
 ========